Chart Color Schemes

 St Peters is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In St Peters, as per the latest Census evaluation, 72.2% of dwellings were houses while 27.8% comprised semi-detached homes, apartments, and other types.
-This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in St Peters stood at 44.0%, with mortgaged properties accounting for 28.5% and rented dwellings making up 27.6%.
+Dwelling structure in St Peters, as evaluated at the latest Census, consisted of 72.2% houses and 27.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in St Peters was at 44.0%, with the rest of dwellings either mortgaged (28.5%) or rented (27.6%).
 The median monthly mortgage repayment in the area was $2,700, higher than Adelaide metro's average of $1,562.
-Weekly rent in St Peters was recorded at $310, compared to Adelaide metro's figure of $320.
-Nationally, St Peters' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially lower than the national figure of $375.
+Median weekly rent in St Peters was recorded at $310, compared to Adelaide metro's $320.
+Nationally, St Peters' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing